 Eddie Brock was a villain for most of his time as Venom, as was Mac Gargan, and Flash Thompson is just a straight-up hero.

 When this character made his debut… he was a villain, plain and simple – albeit one of the coolest rogues to ever grace the pages of a Spider-man comic.
+I have written an article about the Greatest Spider-Man Villains, be sure to check out Venom’s position.

 What made Venom so compelling, apart from the obviously cool concept of a symbiote, was the underlying sentiment that fueled Eddie Brock.